Physical Quantities v1.0.0

 The Physical Quantities library handles unit conversions automatically, and all unit conversions are exact to within floating-point arithmetic precision.

-When a physical quantity object is constructed, its value is immediately converted to the standard unit of measure in the standard system of units: the metre-kilogram-second-kelvin (m·kg·s·K) system.
+When a physical quantity object is constructed, its value is immediately converted to the standard unit of measure in the standard system of units: the metre-kilogram-second-kelvin (m·kg·s·K) system from the International System of Units (SI).
 This way, all physical quantities maintain their values in a consistent system of units.
 This approach greatly minimizes the number of unit conversions during program execution; when arithmetic operations are performed between physical quantities, no unit conversion is needed.

 A physical quantity's value can be expressed in any unit of measure through its Value method.
 For example: